Benjamin I. Schwartz: Scholarly work and contributions

+Writing about the influence of the October Revolution on Chinese thinking, Schwartz contended, "[O]ne of the main appeals of Marxism-Leninism to young Chinese was its appeal to nationalistic resentments.
+The Leninist theory of nationalism provided a plausible explanation for China's failure to achieve its rightful place in the world of nations."

 He also wrote on earlier periods.
-His 1985 book The World of Thought in Ancient China was published by Harvard University Press, and is held in 850 libraries, according to WorldCat.
-It was reviewed in The American Historical Review, Bulletin of the School of Oriental and African Studies, Harvard Journal of Asiatic Studies, China Quarterly, The Journal of Asian Studies, Philosophy East and West, Chinese Literature: Essays, Articles, Reviews, and The Australian Journal of Chinese Affairs.
+His 1985 book The World of Thought in Ancient China, published by Harvard University Press, was reviewed in The American Historical Review, Bulletin of the School of Oriental and African Studies, Harvard Journal of Asiatic Studies, China Quarterly, The Journal of Asian Studies, Philosophy East and West, Chinese Literature: Essays, Articles, Reviews, and The Australian Journal of Chinese Affairs.